The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 Bali may be Indonesia's most popular island, but there are at least seven small islands nearby that offer their own unique cultural charm and natural beauty.

-Here are the three best islands around Bali and why they’re worth visiting.
+Nusa Penida, Gili Trawangan and Lombok are three of the best islands around Bali.
+Below is more information on why they’re worth visiting.

 Nusa Penida

 One of the three Nusa Islands, Nusa Penida is the largest and arguably the most beautiful.
-Its untouched beaches, such as Crystal Bay and Atuh Beach, are known for their pristine turquoise waters, while the famous T-Rex clifftops from Kelinking Beach offer breathtaking views.
+With untouched beaches, such as Crystal Bay and Atuh Beach, Nusa Penida is the perfect place to live out a paradise island itinerary.
 The island also provides fantastic day trips to the nearby islands of Nusa Lembongan and Nusa Cenigan.

 Gili Trawangan